Brady Kevin Anderson

 - Born January 18, 1964 in Silver Spring, MD USA

 Anderson was signed as a 10th round pick in the 1985 amateur draft by the Boston Red Sox and scout Joe Stephenson.
-He first came up with the Red Sox at the start of the 1988 season but was sent to the Orioles at the trading deadline, alongside pitcher Curt Schilling, in the trade that netted the Red Sox pitcher Mike Boddicker.
-Boddicker helped the Sox clinch the AL East title in 1988 and 1990, but Anderson and Schilling both became long-term stars.
+He first came up with the Red Sox at the start of the 1988 season but was sent to the Orioles at the trading deadline, alongside pitcher Curt Schilling, in the trade that netted Boston pitcher Mike Boddicker.
+Boddicker helped the Sox clinch the AL East title in 1988 and 1990, but Anderson and Schilling both became stars.

-He has played more games in the outfield than any other player in the history of the Orioles franchise, including its days as the Milwaukee Brewers and St. Louis Browns.
-However, his longevity was badly overshadowed by that of teammate Cal Ripken, who was already a long-established star when Anderson joined the Orioles in 1988: Ripken played over 1200 more games for the Orioles than Anderson.
+He played more games in the outfield than any other player in the history of the Orioles franchise, including its days as the Milwaukee Brewers and St. Louis Browns.
+His longevity was badly overshadowed by that of teammate Cal Ripken, who was already a long-established star when Anderson joined the Orioles in 1988: Ripken played over 1,200 more games for the Orioles than Anderson.
 Both left the team after the 2001 season, Ripken retiring and Anderson playing unsuccessfully for a couple of months with the Cleveland Indians in 2002.
+Two years later, Brady was inducted into the O's team Hall of Fame.

-In 2011, Anderson was a Special Assistant to EVP of Baseball Operations for the Orioles.
-In 2013 he was Vice President, Baseball Operations for the O's.
+In 2011, Anderson was a Special Assistant to the Executive Vice-President of Baseball Operations for the Orioles.
+In 2013, he was named Vice President, Baseball Operations for the O's.
+He left the organization in 2019 when Mike Elias took over baseball operations.

 - 3-time AL All-Star (1992, 1996 & 1997)